adamsilver/fdpb/08-an-upload-form.md

 Some code here
 ```

-### Providing feedback
+### Feedback

-Whether files are dropped or selected with the input itself, we need to give users feedback.
+Whether files are dropped or selected with the file picker, we need to give users feedback.
 Each file is represented as an item in a list.
 Progress is demarcated by the `<progress>` element.

 ![Progress](.)